The Slovenian collection encompasses approximately 12,000 titles and currently grows by around 200 to 300 monographs annually.

 The collection of Slovenica of the Bayerische Staatsbibliothek includes the oldest known Slovenian linguistic monument of all, known as the "Freisinger Denkmäler" ("Freising Monuments").
 It goes back to the 10th century and simultaneously represents the oldest written testament to a Slavic language in the Latin script.

 Collectio sermonum, tractatuum, formularum liturgicarum canonumque.
 Formulae liturgicae Slavicae (Freisinger Denkmäler).
 Freising, 10th – 12th century

-Manuscript in the OPACplus/ BSB catalogue, classification mark: Clm 6426
+Manuscript in BSB DISCOVER!, call number: Clm 6426

 The "Missionshandbuch" (mission handbook) of Bishop Abraham of Freising ranks among the most venerable and, with regard to content, most complex manuscripts held by the Bayerische Staatsbibliothek.
 This work is not only a unique relic of the intellectual culture of Bavaria in late Carolingian times, but it simultaneously bears immense cultural and national importance for Slovenia.